zsala/NorkEngine/README.md

 Turbo Pascal 7.0 Game Engine

-The engine contains the work of me, Laszlo-Andras Zsurzsa from 2009.
+The engine contains my game engine written in Turbo Pascal from 2009.
 The goal of this repository is to provide as it is, the code.
 The code will be released open-source.
 In the future I would like to modernize the code and change the rendering to OpenGL in order to be able to provide a donwlodable solution for multiple OS.

 Link to the open-source project: [Not defined]